collocations.org

 There is intense pressure on her to resign.

-growing, increasing, mounting | popular
+growing, increased, increasing, mounting

 The government bowed to popular pressure and repealed the law.

-peer, peer-group
+peer, peer-group (esp.
+BrE)

 She started smoking because of peer pressure.

-VERB + PRESSURE
+VERB + pressure

-bring to bear, exert, place/put (sb under)
+bring to bear, exert, generate, place, put

-This concession would not have happened but for the pressure that was brought to bear on the authorities. | My parents never put any pressure on me to get a job.
+This concession would not have happened but for the pressure that was brought to bear on the authorities.

-This concession would not have happened but for the pressure that was brought to bear on the authorities. | My parents never put any pressure on me to get a job.
+My parents never put any pressure on me to get a job.

 Hospital staff are coming under pressure to work longer hours.

-resist, withstand | bow to, give in to, respond to
+bow to, give in to, respond to

 The editor bowed to pressure from his staff, and the article was suppressed.

-PRESSURE + VERB
+pressure + VERB

 intensify, mount

-PRESSURE + NOUN
+pressure + NOUN

 group

-under ~
+under pressure

 Management is under pressure to set an example on pay restraint.

-~ for
+pressure for

-pressure for change in the country''s economy
+pressure for change in the country's economy

-~ from
+pressure from

 pressure from religious groups

-~ on
+pressure on

 pressure on foreign diplomats